Port Royal Sound Foundation

 How does Port Royal Sound Foundation spend its money?

 Port Royal Sound Foundation directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Port Royal Sound Foundation tax-deductible?